sciactive/nephele/README.Docker.md

 # Usage

-Setup your server root with a `.htpasswd` file.
+For serving from the file system or S3, setup your server root with a `.htpasswd` file.

 ```sh
 cd myserverroot